Takeaways

 3. Knock

 Knock was founded in 2014 in Seattle.
-In addition to the customer and resident management that other CRM services provide, Knock sets itself apart with its unique Business Intelligence platform.
+In addition to customer and resident management, which other CRM services provide, Knock sets itself apart with its unique Business Intelligence platform.
 With Knock, you can use data analytics to ensure each of your leasing team members is functioning at maximum efficiency.

 By giving you one convenient place to track metrics like email engagement, follow-up rates, and social media shares, Knock empowers you to spot strengths and weaknesses in your lead conversion efforts.